adambard/learnxinyminutes-docs/ansible.html.markdown

 ---

 Ansible is (one of the many) orchestration tools.
 It allows you to controll your environment (infrastructure and a code) and automate the manual tasks.
-Ansible have great integration with multiple operating systems (even Windows using Power Shell) and some hardware (switches, Firewalls, etc).
+Ansible have great integration with multiple operating systems (even Windows) and some hardware (switches, Firewalls, etc).
 It has multiple tools that integrate with the could providers.
 Almost every worth-notice cloud provider is present in the ecosystem (AWS, Azure, Google, DigitalOcean, OVH, etc...)

 ## Main cons and pros